toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 ## "Concurency", Fault tolerance and Hot-Code swapping

-There is a nice video in this very topic you probably interesting to watch :

-<iframe width="500" height="400" src="http://www.youtube.com/embed/rRbY3TMUcgQ?color=white&theme=light"></iframe>

 Ok, i must make a confession : I lie when i saying that i met Erlang by accident, similar to those one year old little girl story - which was real story if you curious.
 I'm actually select it based by my research in search of the ideal platform for designing real-time application.

 When we think about a real-time application, lets say Whats App, the system ideally **always live**, and, in term of Whats App with its 500 million users - it should handle millions active connections in matter of minutes, or even seconds.
 [While in 2011 they can handle 1 million active TCP connection in a single box, in 2012 they go even further to 2 millions](http://blog.whatsapp.com/196/1-million-is-so-2011).
 They haven't release further improvements news for 2013 and 2014 within their blog, but the 2012 data alone was more than enough to stand as testament to their decent system architecture.